 Durban is a buzzing coastal metropolis, located on the shores of the indian ocean in South Africa.
+There are many reasons to visit Durban.
 With an extensive coastline of golden beaches, a year round subtropical climate and a multicultural vibe, Durban is one of those cities in South Africa that is hard not to like and enjoy.

 Durban has always fascinated me since my first visit back in 2008 even though I’m not really a huge fan of larger cities.
 During my travels around the world, I always tried to avoid them or stay for as short as possible.
 But sometimes, there is this ‘special’ atmosphere that surrounds a large city, and for me Durban is one of those.